bennyfrancis/Celestefall/README.md

 - This method currently uses the compatibility mode for collisions found in the Main project settings.)
 - Solids must run their move functions before actors do.
 In other words solids should run their move functions in the Begin Step event. while Actors run their move functions in the Step event.)

 Credit to Maddy Thorson for sharing the original article which has been adapted to work with GameMaker.
 Please refer to the article for a detailed explanation of how this approach works:

 https://maddythorson.medium.com/celeste-and-towerfall-physics-d24bd2ae0fc5

+Please feel free to reach out to me on Discord if you have questions or comments: bennyfrancis#6146

+Thanks!
+bennyfrancis